kgurchiek/Minecraft-Server-Scanner-Discord-Bot/README.md

 ## 📝 About

-This is the complete code for a Node.js Dicord bot.
+This is the complete code for a Node.js Discord bot.
 This bot doesn't do the scanning itself, it just displays the scanned servers from my database, which is actively collected by a separate scanning program.
-You can access it yourself at <https://api.cornbread2100.com/servers> by sending a MongoDB find query in the url arg "query" (eg. [https://api.cornbread2100.com/servers?query={"players.online":1}](https://api.cornbread2100.com/servers?query=%7B%22players.online%22%3A1%7D)).
+You can access it yourself at <https://api.cornbread2100.com/servers> by sending a MongoDB find query in a POST request.

 If you find any bugs, please report them in the [official Discord server](https://discord.gg/TSWcF2m67m).